 After a very full morning, tiredness was kicking in, so we headed into the village itself for some lunch and were directed to the quirky Chapel House Tea room where we ate lovely food, admired the really unusual decor, and I drooled over the amazing looking cakes and crafts but decided against both due to imminent children into exhausted meltdown stress.

 They then slept most of the way home!
 Win.
 I took my usual abundance of photos, I shall put a few below, I find it so hard to restain myself!

-All in all, it has been a much needed night away, and I think it has helped us all as a family.
+All in all, it has been a much needed night away, and Dunster was a fascinating place to explore and the gardens were stunning.
 I really hope you like photos of flowers by the way!! 😀